Hipo/drf-extra-fields/README.md

 + It takes the optional parameter `salt` (Django SECRET_KEY imported from setting as default).
 If set it use custom cryptographic salt
-+ It takes the optional parameter `password` ("Non_nobis1solum?nati!sumus" as default).
-If set it use a custom password in encryption. **It is highly recommended to use custom one!!**
++ They take the optional parameter `password` (`"Non_nobis1solum?nati!sumus"` as default).
+If set the value will be used as the password for encryption. **It is highly recommended to use custom one!!**
 + It takes the optional parameter `ttl` (None as default).
 If set it manage the number of seconds old a message may be for it to be valid.
 If the message is older than ttl seconds (from the time it was originally created) field will return None and encrypted message will not be enabled for decryption.